ryanmimrie/ryanmimrie.github.io/about.md

   <div style="font-size: 0.95em; flex: 1;">
     I am a virologist currently working at the MRC-University of Glasgow Centre for Virus Research in Chris Illingworth's research group, where I am building within and across host mathematical models of acute virus infection.
     <br><br>
     My academic career began with a Ph.D. in Biological Sciences at the University of Exeter, supervised by Ben Longdon, where I studied sources of variation in the outcomes of infection across host species using a <em>Drosophilidae</em> model experimental system.
+I continued working in this system for two years as a research associate before moving to Pablo Murcia's lab group to work on mathematical models of virus cocirculation in human populations.
     <br><br>
     In addition to my work in academia, I frequently collaborate with industry partners on a wide variety of projects, which has allowed me to experience areas of microbiology I might never have encountered on my own.
   </div>